ortus-docs/wirebox-docs/providers/custom_providers.md

 }
 ```
 <br>
 Cool!
-That's it, anytime you request an Espresso, WireBox will direct its construction to the provider you registered it with.
+That's it, anytime you request an `Espresso`, WireBox will direct its construction to the provider you registered it with.